RoySounak/RTC/README.md

 # RTC

-It is for the Test
+It is for the Test and please jump into "MASTER"